Documented health benefits for older people

 In 2018 the Road Worlds for Seniors had 2500 participants from six countries.

-In 2019 Road Worlds for Seniors is supported by the British Department for Digital, Culture, Media and Sport, Sport England and British Cycling.
+In 2019 Road Worlds for Seniors is supported by the British Department for Digital, Culture, Media and Sport, Sport England, British Cycling, Care England and National Care Forum.

 With the equipment set up, residents took no time in getting to grips with the bikes and sharing stories on the familiar routes from their past.